-Over the course of the project, personal data will be collected only insofar as it is necessary for the successful completion of project objectives and goals including to support core research activities, dissemination and exploitation activities.
+Over the course of the project, personal data was collected only insofar as it was necessary for the successful completion of project objectives and goals including to support core research activities, dissemination and exploitation activities.

-As such, data processing activities in the OPTIMAI project will fall under two categories 1) research and 2) communication (dissemination and exploitation of results).
+As such, data processing activities in the OPTIMAI project fell under two categories 1) research and 2) communication (dissemination and exploitation of results).

-The legal bases for data collection for research activities will primarily be consent and legitimate interest (where seeking consent would be inadequate to the processing activity).11
+The legal bases for data collection for research activities was primarily consent and legitimate interest (where seeking consent would be inadequate to the processing activity).

-Where possible and as a matter of priority, research participants/data-subjects will be recruited on the basis of informed consent, having been supplied with information sheets and having been given the option of refusing participation, or withdrawing consent at any time, without any adverse or negative consequences to them, in line with the requirements of Article 7.
-Partners will provide information of the lawful basis of data collection to data subjects, as well as their rights relating to their personal data and how to exercise them.
-Signed consent forms will be retained by data controllers in order to furnish as required by relevant authorities.12
+Where possible and as a matter of priority, research participants/data-subjects were recruited on the basis of informed consent, having been supplied with information sheets and having been given the option of refusing participation, or withdrawing consent at any time, without any adverse or negative consequences to them, in line with the requirements of Article 7.
+Partners provided information of the lawful basis of data collection to data subjects, as well as their rights relating to their personal data and how to exercise them.
+Signed consent forms were retained by data controllers in order to furnish as required by relevant authorities.

-If it is necessary to re-purpose existing datasets, this will be done on the basis that scientific research is compatible with its original intended purpose and such that no separate legal basis from that which allowed its collection is required.13 Appropriate technical and organisational safeguards will be deployed to protect personal data.14
+If it was necessary to re-purpose existing datasets, it was done on the basis that scientific research is compatible with its original intended purpose and such that no separate legal basis from that which allowed its collection is required.
+Appropriate technical and organisational safeguards were deployed to protect personal data.

-Where consent cannot be obtained, a legitimate interest assessment (LIA) will be conducted by partners responsible for processing any such data.
+Where consent could not be obtained, a legitimate interest assessment (LIA) was conducted by partners responsible for processing any such data.
 A template of this assessment is available on repository of the project.

-Project partners do not currently envision processing any special categories of data15.
-However, in the event that this is necessary it shall be done with the express consent of data subjects, or on the basis of legitimate interest for the purposes of scientific research with technical and organisational measures, including pseudonymisation or anonymisation implemented.16
+Project partners did not currently envision processing any special categories of data.
+However, in the event that this was necessary it was expected to be done with the express consent of data subjects, or on the basis of legitimate interest for the purposes of scientific research with technical and organisational measures, including pseudonymisation or anonymisation implemented.